project-koku/koku-metrics-operator/docs/air-gapped-instructions.md

     ```
 5. Select `Create`.

-#### Configure through the CLI
-##### Create the KokuMetricsConfig
-Configure the koku-metrics-operator by creating a `KokuMetricsConfig`.
-Note that for an air-gapped installation, the `upload_toggle` field must be set to false as it is in the following yaml.
-1. Copy the following `KokuMetricsConfig` resource template and save it to a file called `kokumetricsconfig.yaml`:

-    ```
-    apiVersion: koku-metrics-cfg.openshift.io/v1alpha1
-    kind: KokuMetricsConfig
-    metadata:
-      name: kokumetricscfg-sample
-    spec:
-      authentication:
-        type: token
-      packaging:
-        max_size_MB: 100
-        max_reports_to_store: 30
-      prometheus_config: {}
-      source:
-        check_cycle: 1440,
-        create_source: false,
-        name: INSERT-SOURCE-NAME
-      upload:
-        upload_cycle: 360,
-        upload_toggle: false
-    ```

-2. Specify the desired storage configuration.
-If not specified, the operator will create a default Persistent Volume Claim called `koku-metrics-operator-data` with 10Gi of storage.
-To configure the koku-metrics-operator to use or create a different PVC, edit the following in the spec:
-    * Add the `volume_claim_template` field in the spec and specify the desired PVC configuration:

-        ```
-          volume_claim_template:
-            apiVersion: v1
-            kind: PersistentVolumeClaim
-            metadata:
-              name: pvc-spec-definition
-            spec:
-              storageClassName: gp2
-              accessModes:
-                - ReadWriteOnce
-              resources:
-                requests:
-                  storage: 10Gi
-        ```
-3. Specify the desired report retention.
-The operator will retain 30 reports by default.
-This is about one weeks worth of data if using the default cycles.
-    * To change the number of retained reports, edit the `max_reports_to_store` field within the `packaging` field in the spec to be the desired number of reports to retain.
-Once this max number is reached, the operator will delete the oldest report on the PVC:
-4. Deploy the `KokuMetricsConfig` resource:
-    ```
-    $ oc create -f kokumetricsconfig.yaml
-    ```
 ## Downloading reports from the Operator/ cleaning reports up
 1. Copy the following pod resource template and save it to a file called `volume-shell.yaml`: